patlegu/docs/docs/development/automate-builds-with-jenkins.md

 5. Docker installation will be needed, please read our [guide](https://www.linode.com/docs/applications/containers/how-to-install-docker-and-pull-images-for-container-deployment) for detailed instructions.

-6. Java installation might be needed, please read our guide [Install Java on Ubuntu 16.04](https://www.linode.com/docs/development/install-java-on-ubuntu-16-04) for more information.

-7. For the purpose of this guide a basic Python application will be used to showcase Jenkins automation, similar procedures can be used for other development languages.
+6. For the purpose of this guide a basic Python application will be used to showcase Jenkins automation, similar procedures can be used for other development languages.

 ## Install Jenkins and Blue Ocean Plugin